The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 Derived QuantityFormulaInterpretation

-Long-run multiplierγ̂ / (1 − λ̂)Total $ revenue per permanent $1 increase in advertising
+Long-run multiplierγ̂ / (1 − λ̂)Revenue per one unit increase in advertising

 Mean lagλ̂ / (1 − λ̂)Expected years for advertising effect to materialize